You can also benefit from virtual reality therapy during addiction treatment

 Scenarios are computer-generated, fully interactive environments through which your patients can move, pick up objects and solve tasks.

-What the patient does when in a scenario is up to the individual.
+What the patient does and when in a scenario depends on the individual.
 There is no time limit.

-In this way, the degree of confrontation can be increased individually by the patient, but also by the therapist.
+In this way, the degree of confrontation can be increased individually by the patient and also by the therapist.
 In some cases, a playful approach to situations that trigger anxiety or stress is also possible.

 Therapists can actively intervene in the scenario on the laptop and control various changes or actions.